Pillen retains Daryl Bohac as adjutant general of Nebraska National Guard

 People are also reading…

-Bohac is also the state’s official channel of communication with the National Guard Bureau and to the Departments of the Army and Air Force.
+Bohac is the state’s official channel of communication with the National Guard Bureau and the Departments of the Army and Air Force.